-JULIA PHILLIPS BLOCK PRINTING WORKSHOPS
+JULIA PHILLIPS TEXTILE WORKSHOPS

 Any technique for creating texture and pattern on fabric can also be used on paper.
 I like to use recycled papers and I have explained the method I use below.